Logan-Hansen/PokemonCrystal/README.md

 - [X] Increased wild pokemon levels for everything east of Ecruteak
 - [X] Pokedex can search for seen, instead of only caught, pokemon
 - [X] Bill calls to switch boxes when one is full
+- [X] Slightly improved fishing odds of getting something other than a magikarp
+- [ ] fishing has 100% success rate
+- [ ] Updated movesets for Pokemon
+    - [ ] Improved egg move options (check that all are possible)
+    - [ ] More evolution move options
+    - [ ] Hail and other new moves added to learnsets
+- [ ] Gen 1 transfer moves with tutor in Kanto
+- [ ] Base stat changes to rebalance and increase usability
+- [ ] Speed up egg hatch rates (twice as fast for everything)
+- [ ] stat exp updated when you use pokecenter as well as box
+- [ ] Change shiny formula to not be dependent on DVs so can have all perfect with some shiny still
+- [ ] name rater can change traded pokemon names
+- [ ] can fly anywhere from either region
+- [ ] Color TM/HMs when in overworld pokeball to help people know which items are worth going after
+- [ ] Rematch parties for Gym Leaders + Elite 4 after beating Red
+- [ ] roaming pokemon reset after beating the E4 if you have not caught them
+- [ ] stationary pokemon can be fought again as well

 Updates to Johto to build on HGSS additions